FOSSRIT/charsheet/README.rst

 It generates a FOSS developer "character sheet" based on data from sites like GitHub, Ohloh, and Stack Exchange.

+Charsheet was developed in conjunction with the 2012 RIT undergraduate research symposium, where I was part of a team researching gamification of FOSS development.
+The content we generated can be found at https://github.com/FOSSRIT/surf-2012.

+I plan to continue hacking on this app throughout the coming days.
+If I can get off from work for BarCampRoc, I will be presenting on this app there.

 Authors
 -------